 The Santa Fe Chamber Music Festival is proud to announce its 2021 season, which runs July 18–August 23.
-All concerts will be held in the Festival’s two longtime venues: St. Francis Auditorium, at the New Mexico Museum of Art and The Lensic Performing Arts Center.
+Concerts will be held in the Festival’s two longtime venues: St. Francis Auditorium in the New Mexico Museum of Art and The Lensic Performing Arts Center.

 Here are just some of the highlights we’re looking forward to next summer: